semaphoreci/docs/docs/essentials/building-monorepo-projects.md

 ![Adding a promotion](https://raw.githubusercontent.com/semaphoreci/docs/tf/monorepo-example/public/essentials-monorepo-workflows/add-promotion.png)

-Ticking **Enable automatic promotion** brings up the a conditions field.
+Ticking **Enable automatic promotion** brings up the conditions field.
 Semaphore supports using `change_in` in this field.
 You can combine it with the `branch` and `result` properties to start a pipeline on a given branch.
 For example, for the web app: